aviidlee/CSSE2002-2016/prac1_notes.md

 ## Helpful tips
 ### Using Eclipse
 - If Eclipse doesn't launch on the lab machines, try running it as administrator.
+- When you open Eclipse, it will ask you to specify a *workspace*; this is just a folder where all your projects (code, settings etc.) live.
+Make a new folder that you will be able to find agian;
+  don't just use puffball!!
 - There is a *Getting started with Eclipse* guide on the course materials page.
 - The root directory is the project directory.
 Suppose you have a project structure like this: